Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Nasogastric tube.
 A tube that goes from the nose down the esophagus to the stomach.

 Gastrostomy tube.
-A tube that is placed by the surgeon into the stomach through a small hole outside the stomach wall.
-(Called a PEG tube — a percutaneous endoscopic gastrostomy tube.)
+A tube that is placed by the surgeon or gastroenterologist into the stomach through a small hole outside the stomach wall.
+(Called a PEG tube—a percutaneous endoscopic gastrostomy tube.)

 Jejunostomy tube.
 A tube that is placed into the upper part of the intestine (jejunum), just beyond the stomach.
 The tube is placed by the surgeon through a small hole in the abdomen.

 You will need to learn to care for the nutrition tube and learn to give yourself the nutrients.
-You will also need to learn about some of the problems that can occur with tube feedings and what to report to your doctor.
+You will also need to learn about some of the problems that can happen with tube feedings and what to report to your healthcare provider.

 Tube feeding is important in giving you the nutrients you need.
 When care is taken to give the tube feeding safely, many problems can be avoided.
 Here are some of the more common problems and what you can do to try to prevent them: